nerdfiles/reacting/README.md

 can still [preserve freedom][freedom] and the [accessibility of the accessible][a11y] and not introduce [performance][perf] [costs][slow] due to [weight][mf] and [cache][hard].

-since the api is [not itself rest-ful][] that we're hitting, we'll eventually show what it looks like for a client to suggest and encourage it civilly.
+since the api is [not itself rest-ful][misc] that we're hitting, we'll eventually show what it looks like for a client to suggest and encourage it civilly.

 [arrested]: https://www.researchgate.net/publication/4083481_Extending_the_REpresentational_State_Transfer_REST_architectural_style_for_decentralized_systems